High Performance Driving Clinic

 A Potomac HPDC consists of two sessions.
 The morning session focuses on low speed car control skills.
 You’ll work on low speed slalom exercises, threshold braking and skid pad.
 You’ll have several class room sessions to provide instruction on car control.
 The afternoon session consists of non mandatory lapping sessions.
 During these sessions, you and your instructor can apply the skills practiced during the morning sessions at higher speeds.

 There are no special requirements to participate in a HPDC.
-As for all Potomac driving events, you must possess a valid unrestricted driver’s license, be at least 18 years young and a PCA member (or associate).
+As for all Potomac driving events, you must possess a valid unrestricted driver’s license, be at least 18 years young.
 You will need a car, but unlike other Porsche club events, HPDC allows any make or model automobile.
 Trucks, SUVs, or other unsuitable vehicles are prohibited.
-The only exception to this rule is Porsche Cayenne’s are permitted in a HPDC but not in Driver’s Education.
 No special tires or brakes or other car modifications are suggested.
 Learn more about your car just as it sits!
 Simply make sure the existing tires and brakes and other mechanical equipment are in good condition.
 The HPDC does not require a tech inspection prior to the event but we will perform an inspection at the track in the morning of the event.

 The HPDC proper begins with a classroom briefing on the day's activities.
 After the briefing until lunch, you will rotate between classroom, driving exercises, and skid pad driving exercises.
 No special clothing besides closed toe rubber soled shoes is required for the morning portion of the HPDC.
 No helmet is required for the morning exercises.

 The afternoon is devoted to lapping sessions where you can apply the skills you learned earlier in the day.
 This often the most exciting and rewarding part of the event, but it is optional.
 The lapping sessions are very similar to a Drivers' Education event and to participate you must have a helmet.
-Helmet rentals are not available at the track, but OG Racing, Potomac’s DE Sponsor is the best place to rent helmets.
-For those participating in the afternoon lapping sessions who drive a cabriolet, your car must either have factory installed pop roll bars or an actual roll bar.
-You must also dress in accordance with DE requirements.
-This means long pants and long sleeves of natural fibers.
+Helmet rentals are not available at the track, but OG Racing, Potomac’s DE Sponsor, is the best place to rent helmets.
+For those participating in the afternoon lapping sessions who drive a cabriolet, your car must either have factory-installed pop roll bars or an actual roll bar.
+You must also dress in accordance with DE requirements, which means long pants and long sleeves of natural fibers.